-All boats in Florida are required to carry a Coast Guard-approved, wearable life jacket for each person aboard the boat.
+All boats in Florida are required to carry a Coast Guard-approved life jacket for each person aboard the boat.
 Additionally, boats 16 feet in length or greater must also carry a readily accessible, Coast Guard-approved throwable device (i.e. a Type IV PFD).

 Children’s Life Jacket LaW

-In Florida, passengers 6 years of age and under are required to wear a Coast Guard-approved, Type I, II or III life jacket while on board any boat that is under 26 feet in length, while the boat is underway.
-If the boat is anchored, moored, made fast to the shore, or aground, then it is not considered the be ‘underway’.
+In Florida, passengers 6 years of age and under must wear a Coast Guard-approved, Type I, II or III life jacket.
+This is the requirement while on board any boat that is underway and under 26 feet in length.
+If the boat is anchored, moored, made fast to the shore, or aground, then it’s not considered ‘underway’.

 Personal Watercraft (PWC) Life Jacket Law

 Any person aboard a PWC is required to wear a Coast Guard-approved life jacket at all times.
 Inflatable life jackets are not permitted.

 Towing Sports Life Jacket Laws

 Any person being towed behind a boat is required to wear a Coast Guard-approved life jacket.
 Inflatable life jackets are not permitted.

 Get your Official Florida